gyohza/reports/README.md

 *<h4 align="center">Simple implementation of MySQL query browser, viewer and API.</h4>*

-Have you always wondered why aren't building APIs or customizable reports not as simple as building a MySQL query?
-By writing a query and configuring a simple JSON file, you can build an exportable table / API that is ready to use.
+Have you always wondered why aren't building APIs or customizable reports as simple as building a MySQL query?
+By writing a query and configuring a simple JSON file, you can build an exportable table / API on the fly that is ready to use.

 Queries and their result sets are collectively called **reports** within this project.